hs-esslingen-it-security/revisiting-Vul-RAG/README.md

 # Revisiting Vul-RAG: Reproducibility and Replicability of RAG-based Vulnerability Detection with Open-Weight Models 🧠👩‍💻🔍

 LLMs have shown strong potential for automated software vulnerability detection, particularly in retrieval-augmented generation (RAG) settings.
-However, for approaches relying on proprietary models and APIs, reproducibility and replicability remain unexplored, raising the question of whether reported results generalize or depend primarily on specific model choices.
+However, for approaches relying on proprietary models and APIs, reproducibility and replicability remain largely unexplored, raising the question of whether reported results generalize or depend primarily on specific model choices.
 In this work, we present a reproducibility study of Vul-RAG in a fully local and open-weights setting.

 We revisit Vul-RAG under the following conditions:
 - Fully local inference using HuggingFace models